y330/FragmentQR/index.md

 #### **What browsers/platforms are compatible with FragmentQR?**
-Any Chromium
-Minimum requirements as of 10/02/2020:
+The following are compatible with Minimum requirements as of 10/02/2020:
    - MacOS X 10.10: Chromium 80
    - Android 5.5: Chrome 85, Android WebView 81
    - Windows 7: Chromium 80